cxengage/cxengage.github.io/README.md

 (event (= customerSegment "platinum"))
 ```

-* All UETL expressions are of the form - When trigger Then
+* All CxEngage DSL expressions are of the form - When trigger Then
 * So, let's go through all the keywords from the expression above
    1. When keyword - This is what is used to put in before the expression you want to match
    3.  event - this keyword just means event